For more information on our events policy, see https://isaca-gwdc.org/event-policies/

-- Group Live (Due to COVID-19, this training will be delivered via Zoom).
+- Group Internet Based.
 Zoom link delivered with registration.

 - Prior to the event, participants must install the Zoom app in their respective devices.
 Participants using the web-based Zoom or calling via the phone may not be entitled to CPE credits.

 - Participants must respond to all the poll questions via the Zoom polling feature or chat log in order to receive NASBA CPE credits.

 - ISACA Greater Washington DC will not be responsible for the participant’s inability to respond to the polls.

 Conference presentations are posted to the Presentations Library if permission is received from the presenter and their organization.
 In some cases, permission is not received.